spxp/spxp-specs/Quickstart.md

 ## How it works

 A social profile is described by a simple text file in JSON format.
-You can easily inspect them with your web broweser, like  out official profile:
+You can easily inspect them with your web broweser, like  our official profile:
 [https://spxp.org/spxp](https://spxp.org/spxp)
 ```json
 {